Best Google Translate Alternative for 2022 Onward

 When it comes to translation quality, Google Translate often ranks as the best machine translation app available.
 However, there are good reasons why you may want to check out other options.

 In this post, we’ll review some of Google Translate’s top pitfalls that cause professional translators to seek a good alternative to Google Translate.
-Then, we will recommend an online app that may better suit your needs.
+At the end, we recommend an online tool that may better suit your needs.

 Training your machine translation engine to use your words and phrases generates a big improvement in initial translation quality.
 With some upfront investment in time by your users, you can significantly improve the initial translation quality you get.
 As time goes on, you will put in less-and-less effort to produce high-quality translations.